MileHacker Logo

 • Uber and Lyft are available and popular in Lafayette.

-• Coverage could be not as consistent in smaller or rural areas, especially late at night.
+• Coverage may be not as consistent in smaller or rural areas, especially late at night.

-• Always verify the driver's name, car make/model, and license plate match the app details.
+• Always make sure of the driver's name, car make/model, and license plate match the app details.

 Taxi & Ride-Share Tips